proshian/neural-swipe-keyboard-android/README.md

 ```

 ## Asset Requirements

-To use the library, you'll need these assets in your `assets/` folder:
+To use the library, include the following in your `assets/` directory:

 ```
 assets/